MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 * If you don't have Fabric enabled yet, ask your admin to [enable Fabric for your organization](../admin/fabric-switch.md).
 * If you aren't signed up yet, [sign up for a free trial](../get-started/fabric-trial.md).
 * Access to an Azure git repo.
 If you don't have one, see [Set up a git repository](/devops/develop/git/set-up-a-git-repository) for information on creating one.
-* Download the [MyFoodsIncome.pbix](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/developer/MyFoodsIncome.pbix) file into that contains sample data for this tutorial.
+* Download the [MyFoodsIncome.pbix](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/developer/MyFoodsIncome.pbix) file into a git repo that you can edit.
+This is the sample file we use in this tutorial.
 Alternatively, you can use your own dataset and report, if you prefer.

 If you already have admin rights to a workspace with data, you can skip to [step 3](#step-3-create-a-deployment-pipeline).